 “I want to uplift the poor and less educated, especially young girls and women” – Budh Singh Dhahan, December 5, 1925 – April 20, 2018

-After nearly two decades of distinguished service in community development as a social and political activist in Punjab, India, Mr. Budh Singh Dhahan came to Canada in 1959 and settled in the vibrant lumber town of Port Alberni, British Columbia.
-In the summer of 1967, his wife and four of his children also arrived from India.
+Dhahan came to Canada in 1960 and settled in the lumber town of Port Alberni, British Columbia.
+In the summer of 1967, his wife and four of his five children also arrived from India.
 In 1973, the family moved to Vancouver where Dhahan established a successful construction enterprise building single family homes in Richmond and Vancouver.